snaveenkpndevops/Helm_Chart_MEAN_Stack_App/Readme.md

 2. Open docker desktop in our local machine.
 3. helm installation in our local machine.
 4. Kubectl installation in our local machine
+5. make sure to login to docker
-4. create a minikube cluster
+6. create a minikube cluster

 ```
 // Open VSCODE Run the below command to start minikube: